betich/misc-js-snippets/README.md

 # Miscellaneous JavaScript Projects

-sum miscellaneous code i think might be useful in the future
+A collection of some miscellaneous code that I think might be useful in the future. :p

 ## Utility